ppy/osu-wiki/news/2020-02-28-mappers-report-february.md

 The past 2 months have been filled with public meetings organized by the NAT, aimed at improving the ranking system based on community input.
 A wide range of topics such as BN/NAT activity requirements or transparency of the application process for both groups have been covered so far, and there is more to come!
 If you wish to participate in future meetings, join the [osu!dev discord server](https://discord.gg/ppy) and go through the verification process.

 Upcoming meetings will be announced with a specific time and agenda in the #modding channel of the osu!dev Discord server, as well as in an announcement post in the [Mapping Discussion](https://osu.ppy.sh/community/forums/56) forum.
-The next meeting is scheduled for 1st of March, but the topic and agenda are still being worked on and will be announced soon.
+The next meeting is scheduled for 1st of March, but the topic and agenda are still being worked on and will be announced soon in the channel mentioned above.

 ### [Jan 3rd, 2020 - Promotion of NAT Members](https://osu.ppy.sh/community/forums/topics/1006119)

-The most important information which was discussed during this meeting was the addition of new NAT and its team size.
+The most important takeaway from this meeting was the discussion surrounding the addition of new NAT and its team size.
 The NAT wiki article has also been updated to include relevant information such as how the team size of the NAT depends on what is needed and in what work fields.
 If more help in one work field is required, a new NAT will be considered.

 ### [Jan 18th, 2020 - Application Evaluation](https://osu.ppy.sh/community/forums/topics/1012519)

-The BN application mod requirements have been made more clear, and the BN website also received several improvements, the biggest one being a "Would you nominate this map.
+The BN application modding requirements have been made more clear, and the BN website has also received several improvements, the biggest one being a "Would you nominate this map.
 If not, why?" checkbox on the application form.
 It vastly improves the fair evaluation system.

-Another important topic was the "taiko care package".
-As the name suggests, this was a system implemented in osu!taiko, where so far it has been successful!
-This program allowed old osu!taiko BNs which left on good terms to rejoin the Beatmap Nominators more easily.
-The results will be analyzed and we in the NAT hope to implement a similar system for all game modes later this year!
+Another topic of note was the delivery of a "taiko care package", a special policy allowance that allowed old osu!taiko BNs who left the team on good terms to rejoin much more easily.
+This was a trial run of sorts for implementing a similar system in other game modes, so if you're a previous contributor to the Beatmmap Nominators and are thinking of getting your feet wet again, keep your ears open for more details in the future!

 ### Feb 1st, 2020 - Progress Report

-This meeting has no summary because it was more of a progress report.
-It looked at the goals of the past meetings and if these were successfully implemented.
-Most of the goals were reached so the meeting wasn't very long.
+A brief progress report was held investigating the goals outlined in the previous meetings and if they were met.
+Most of them were, so the meeting did not last particularly long as things were largely on track.

-Another topic was how frequently meetings should be held and how this would work going forward.
-As long as there are topics which need discussion, the meetings will be held regularly.
-This should slow down in future, and when it does we will have more progress reports and fewer meetings.
+Some discussion was raised surrounding how often meetings should be held, and how this would work going forward.
+It was outlined that as long as there are topics in need of discussion, meetings will be held regularly in turn.
+We expect this to slow down in the future as longer-term goals are pursued and expect to swivel towards more progress reports versus broader meetings.

 ### [Feb 15th, 2020 - Current BN Evaluations](https://osu.ppy.sh/community/forums/topics/1023943)

 The first point the meeting discussed was the activity threshold which is required for a Beatmap Nominator every month.
 The conclusion from the meeting is that Beatmap Nominators for osu!, osu!taiko and osu!catch need at least 3 nominations per month on average, and osu!mania will need 2 nominations on average each month.
 The activity will be regularly checked every two months by the NAT.
 Another point of the discussion was how nomination resets will affect the evaluation of the Beatmap Nominators.
 Unranks will no longer weigh more than regular nomination resets.

 Last but not least, Beatmap Nominators will also be judged by the map quality of their nominations.
 This is to ensure a fair evaluation.
 Beatmap Nominators could have a high nomination count, but all maps could be of low quality.
 To ensure this does not happen the NAT will judge the quality of the nominations.

 ## <a id="withinbnnat"></a>Within the Beatmap Nominators and NAT